surfedushare/harvester/README.md

 This project uses `Python 3.12`, `Docker`, `Docker Compose V2` and `psql`.
 Make sure they are installed on your system before installing the project.
+For Mac there are two additional requirements: ``Brew`` and ``libmagic``.

+> Failing to install prerequisites will lead to strange errors during the installation process.

 ## Installation